sketch-hq/SketchAPI/docs/pages/plugins-notarize-plugins.md

 With the introduction of macOS 10.15 Catalina, native apps and frameworks are automatically verified by the operating system to minimise the risk of running malicious code.
 If your plugin includes native frameworks or bundled binaries, notarization is mandatory.

-> **Note:** Plugins written purely in JavaScript and not containing additional binaries do not require notarization.
+> **Note:** Plugins written purely in JavaScript and not containing bundled binaries do not require notarization.

 _Notarization is not App Review._ Apple will not review your code, and the process shouldn't delay your publishing workflow.
 For more information, see [Notarizing Your App Before Distribution](https://developer.apple.com/documentation/xcode/notarizing_your_app_before_distribution), at Apple's Developer Site.